-Unless otherwise provided in the Local Government Act 2002, or in standing orders, Council can only act by majority decisions at meetings.
+Unless otherwise provided in the Local Government Act 2002, or in standing orders, Methven Community Board can only act by majority decisions at meetings.
 Each member has one vote.

-An individual member, including the Mayor, has no authority to act on behalf of the Council unless the Council has expressly delegated such authority.
+An individual member has no authority to act on behalf of the Methven Community Board unless the Board has expressly delegated such authority.